Oatmeal cookies are some of the most popular cookies out there. For many families, it’s a bit of a tradition to bake them as a dessert.

 Shortening doesn’t melt quite as easily as butter does.
-You could probably get away with not refrigerating the cookie dough if you choose to use shortening instead of butter.
+You could probably get away with not refrigerating the cookie dough if you choose to use shortening as an alternative.

-However, many people prefer the taste of butter.
-If you think that the cookies will be much more delicious if you use butter, then it’ll be worth it to refrigerate the dough for a little while.
+Just keep in mind that many people prefer the taste of butter.
+If you think your cookies will be much more delicious if you use butter, it’ll be worth it to refrigerate the dough for a little while.

 3 – Don’t Beat the Dough Too Much

 New bakers will sometimes get overzealous when beating the dough.
 You might think that beating the dough more will make the cookies turn out better, but it can actually be detrimental.

 Whether you’re beating things by hand or using an electric mixer, you’ll want to keep an eye on things.
 You’ll be spending a fair amount of time creaming the butter and sugar, but you don’t want to go overboard once you add in the eggs.